-Operating margin operating margin as a percentage of sales and operating margin before non-recurring items are calculated in tables under sections "Operating Results - 3 Months."

-EBITDA is defined as the net income of the Company plus the following: interest expense, provision for income taxes, depreciation, amortization, mark to market adjustments on financial instruments, non-cash items such as stock based compensation expense and issue costs of securities, deferred taxes, write down of goodwill, and other restructuring charges for store closures.
-EBITDA is also less any non-recurring extraordinary or one-time gains from any capital asset sales.
+Operating margin operating margin as a percentage of sales and operating margin before nonrecurring items are calculated in tables under sections "Operating Results - 3 Months" and "Operating Results - 6 Months."
+EBITDA is defined as the net income of the Company plus the following: interest expense, provision for income taxes, depreciation, amortization, mark to market adjustments on financial instruments, non-cash items such as stock based compensation expense and issue costs of securities, deferred taxes, write down of goodwill, gain on repurchase of convertible debentures and other restructuring charges for store closures.
+EBITDA is also less any non-recurring extraordinary or one-time gains or losses from any capital asset sales.
 Management believes that, in addition to income or loss, EBITDA is a useful supplemental measure of performance.